PierrePharel/utf8_decoder/README.md

 The current supported platforms are Linux, macOS and Windows.

-The current supported compilers are gcc, clang, MSVC.
+The current supported compilers are GCC, CLANG, MSVC.

 ## API function docs